Emir Vildić: Education

 from the teaching department of music education at the University Džemal Bijedić of Mostar.
-Emir Vildić also studied accordion at University, and has completed his Accordion Graduate Diploma in the class of Professor Predrag Kostović and Vojin Vasović from the University of Kragujevac, Serbia.
-He continued his professional training in the field of child pedagogy at the Berufsbildungswerk München, where he wrote a diploma thesis on "Musical stimulation in day care centers for children from three to six years of age".
+Emir Vildić also studied accordion at University, and has completed his Accordion Graduate Diploma in the class of Professor Vojin Vasović.
+He continued his professional training in the field of child pedagogy at the Bildungswerk der Bayerischen Wirtschaft, where he wrote a diploma thesis on "Musical stimulation in day care centers for children from three to six years of age".

 Career

 Accordion and Music teacher

 After passing the mandatory, preparatory state exam, required for work in state schools in Bosnia and Herzegovina, since 2008 Vildić has been working as an accordion teacher in public elementary music schools in Tuzla Canton, Bosnia and Herzegovina and music schools in Germany.
 His practice of teaching involves a range of techniques, including individual and orchestral accordion classes.
 Over 100 students learn classical accordion in Vildić's classes.
-His students performed on a large number of public concerts and won prizes in the accordion competitions in Bosnia and Herzegovina, Austria, Germany, France, Switzerland such as: Akordeonfest in Graz; Internartional Accordion competition in Trossingen Hohner Conservatory; CMA – World Trophy for accordion – Trophée Mondial de l'Accordéon in France, etc.
+His students performed on a large number of public concerts and won prizes in the accordion competitions in Bosnia and Herzegovina, Austria, Germany, France, Switzerland such as: Akordeonfest in Graz; International Accordion competition in Trossingen Hohner Conservatory; CMA – World Trophy for accordion – Trophée Mondial de l'Accordéon in France, etc.